OpenSilver/OpenSilver.Documentation/documentation/general/internals-how-it-works.md

 ### 4. The Simulator

 The Simulator is a tool which is distributed as a NuGet package.
-Usually it is located in the "C:\Users\%USERNAME%\.Nuget\packages\opensilver.simulator".
+Usually it is located in the "C:\Users&#92;%USERNAME%&#92;.Nuget\packages\opensilver.simulator".